 Homemade whiskey was a part of life and a way to make a living back in the early 1900s.
 This “white lightning” was justified by many as having medicinal properties.
 There were many flavor variations that were made from the whiskey, including apple, peach, blackberry, and cherry.

 I’ve received gifts of homemade (legal) moonshine cocktails in Mason jars that I sipped on with enjoyment and caution, as the alcohol content can be deceiving.
 My favorite, by far, is the apple pie flavor.

 I’ve always wanted to make a batch of this “apple pie in a jar” and recently tried my hand at it.
-The process was painlessly simple and the taste exceeded beyond my expectations.
-I used North Carolina’s Midnight Moon moonshine, apple juice, apple cider, sugar and cinnamon sticks.
+The process was painlessly simple, and the taste far exceeded my expectations.
+I used North Carolina’s Midnight Moon moonshine, apple juice, apple cider, sugar, and cinnamon sticks.
 This recipe makes a batch small enough to use an 8-quart stock pot, but large enough to be able to share with friends or give as a gift, yielding about 10 (16-ounce) Mason jars.

 *Caution: This is a strong drink that alcohol cannot be tasted in.
 Please exercise caution and moderation while consuming.

 2 (750 ml) jars Midnight Moon 100 proof moonshine

 Add apple juice, apple cider and sugar to an 8-quart stock pot and bring to a boil.
 Make sure sugar is completely dissolved before removing from heat.
 Allow to completely cool to room temperature.

 Once mixture has cooled, add moonshine and stir well to combine.